corona-warn-app/cwa-server/docs/architecture-overview.md

 The server accepts the incoming calls and will treat them the same way as regular submissions.
 The payload and behavior of fake and real requests must be similar, so that 3rd parties are unable to differentiate between those requests.
 If a submission request marked as fake is received by the server, the caller will be presented with a successful result.
-The CWA backend will not persist the entry on the database and will ensure that fake and real requests take the same amount of total response time, e.g. by delaying the response to the client, if necessary.
+The CWA Server will not persist the entry on the database and will ensure that fake and real requests take the same amount of total response time, e.g. by delaying the response to the client, if necessary.

 ## Services